A Structural Equation Model of the Perceived Annoyance of Cookie Consent on Brand Trust and Online Purchase Intention

 Abstract

-This article investigates the effect of perceived annoyance from cookie consent messages on consumers' brand trust and purchase intention when purchasing goods or services online.
-This study was quantitative research that developed a questionnaire instrument from a literature review.
-Data was collected from 287 people who had purchased products or services online through online channels that displayed cookie consent and were analyzed using structural equation modeling (SEM).
-The results of the study found that perceived annoyance did not directly or indirectly influence brand trust and purchase intention.
-However, brand trust had a significant positive influence on purchase intentions, indicating that brand trust remains the most important factor driving online shopping behavior.
-Therefore, building and maintaining brand trust yields more pronounced results than simply focusing on reducing consumer annoyance.
-Entrepreneurs and marketers can use these findings to develop communication strategies that build trust and increase the chances of stimulating and maintaining repeat purchases among online consumers over the long term.
+This research aimed to study the perceived annoyance of cookie consent and its impact on brand trust and online purchase intention.
+This quantitative study utilized a questionnaire developed from a literature review and collected data from a sample of 287 individuals who purchased goods or services online using cookie consent.
+The model demonstrated empirical fit (χ²/df = 2.514, CFI = 0.90, TLI = 0.90, IFI = 0.973, RMSEA = 0.073) and was analyzed using Structural Equation Modeling (SEM).
+The results showed that perceived annoyance did not have a direct or indirect influence on brand trust and purchase intention.
+However, brand trust had a significant positive influence on purchase intention (β = 0.718, p < .001), indicating that brand trust remains the most important driver of online purchasing behavior.
+Therefore, building and maintaining brand trust yields more significant results than focusing solely on reducing consumer annoyance.
+Businesses and marketers can utilize these research findings to develop and support brand trust-building strategies to increase the likelihood of repeat purchases among online consumers in the long term.

 References